Stuycs-K/final-project-5-goihman-benjamin-lee-ethan/README.md

 ## Major-ish changes to prototype
 - isInCheck moved to king class, as it is depedent on the color of the king and the king peice more than the board class
 - All isValidMove methods removed as we validMoves can be used instead
+- Add state so that if the gameover screen is displayed we won't reset until you click on the restart box